kuzzleio/kuzzle-admin-console/README.md

 $ bower install
 ```

-At this point you can choose whether to run with the embed server:
+At this point you can choose whether to run with the embed server or without:

 ### With the embed server
 ```